 Annual base salary increases are typically considered each year and upon organizational changes that may occur throughout the year.
 No executive officer has a guaranteed salary increase.
 The analysis for adjustments to base salary compensation considers all of the factors described under "Our Executive Compensation Process" above.
 Adjustments to base salary typically occur during the first quarter each year.
-The base salary for Mr. Norberg was adjusted from \$425,000 to \$442,000 in 2020 to align closer to market.
-Mr. Coke also received salary increases in 2020 prior to his appointment as Interim Principal Financial and Accounting Officer for the Company from March 9, 2020 until October 5, 2020 and upon his promotion to SVP, Financial Operations, Accounting and Reporting on December 7, 2020.
-Base salaries for Ms. Gugino and Ms. Clark were set by the Compensation Committee, with the input of FW Cook, when they joined Papa John's in 2020.
-The base salary of our CEO did not increase and there were no other current NEO salary adjustments in 2020.
+The base salary for Mr. Wetzel was adjusted from \$500,000 to \$550,000 in early 2021 to align closer to market.
+In September 2021, Mr. Wetzel's base salary was further adjusted from \$500,000 to \$600,000 to reflect his promotion to Executive Vice President, Chief Commercial Officer.
+In addition, several other NEOs received market adjustments to their base salaries in 2021: Ms. Oyler's base salary was adjusted from \$330,000 to \$400,000, and Mr. Norberg's base salary was adjusted from \$442,000 to \$450,000.
+The base salaries of Mr. Lynch and Ms. Gugino did not increase in 2021.